guilhermedelucas/spiced-projects/README.md

 # spiced-projects
-This is some of project I had been working on my bootcamp.
+This are some of project I had been working on my bootcamp.
-All the project are availabe on the projects folder.
+All the projects code are availabe on the projects folder.
 Fell free to use my codes!!!

 ##hangman
 * Have fun playing my Hangman game.
 Using Javascript and practing DOM manipulation I built this spiced game!